-The uttsc command with no options other than the name or address of a Windows Terminal Server displays a Windows session in a window on the Sun Ray DTU.
+The uttsc command with no options specified other than the name or address of a Windows Terminal Server displays a Windows session on the Sun Ray DTU (See FIGURE 2).
 The default screen size is 640 x 480 pixels.

 To display a session in full screen mode or to modify it in other ways, see the command line options listed in the uttsc man page.